Meeco/docs/releases/svx-4.0.0.md

 ### Credential Data Stored in SVX API

-There is no automated migration of credential data currently stored in the SVX API to the new Wallet.
+There is no automated migration of credential data from previous services (SVX API, Organisation Wallet, Holder Wallet) to the new Wallet.
 New deployments should start with a clean state.
 If migration of existing data is required for your deployment, contact Meeco to discuss your options.
 This applies to

 - Credential schemas
 - Credential templates
-- Presentation templates
+- Verifier templates (previously presentation templates)
 - Credentials issued (issuer)
 - Presentation responses received (verifier)
 - Credentials received (wallet)